atbcb/usab-uswds/webinars/_posts/2024-09-24-enhancing-accessibility-through-customer-experience.md

   Deputy Director for Customer Experience at DHS and his team will discuss the importance of building human-centric products and services through customer experience best practices and accessibility guidelines.
-They will walk through key steps for inclusive design, cover the benefits of Customer Experience (CX) and talk about how to build accessible products beyond the Section 508 standards.
+They will walk through key steps for design, cover the benefits of Customer Experience (CX) and talk about how to build accessible products.
 Sign Language and Real Time Captioning will be available.
 Questions for the presenter can be submitted during the registration process.
 tags:
   - "508"